jorik041/Emerald-AI-wiki/Using-the-Combat-Text-System.md

 ## Combat Text Settings

+### Animation Type
+The Animation Type allows users to control the type of animation the combat text uses.
+There are a total of 5 preset options.
 | Animation Type  | Description |
 | ------------- | ------------- |
 | Bounce  | ![](https://i.imgur.com/waytpOY.gif) |